Reijo Ruotsalainen

-Reijo Ruotsalainen (born April 1, 1960) is a Finnish former ice hockey defenceman.
+Reijo Ruotsalainen (born April 1, 1960) is a Finnish former professional ice hockey defenceman.
 He was twice named Finland's top defenceman, and won two Stanley Cups with the Edmonton Oilers, in 1987 and 1990.

 Playing career

 Ruotsalainen started his career in Kärpät.
 Nicknamed "Reksa" or "Rexi", he was recognized as a talented defenseman while playing for Kärpät junior teams.
 Kärpät was promoted to SM-liiga from 1.
 Divisioona for the 1977–78 season, and Ruotsalainen played 30 games and posted 23 points in his first SM-liiga season.
 During the 1979–80 season, Ruotsalainen and Kärpät played in the SM-liiga Playoffs, but were eliminated from the Finals by HIFK.
 Kärpät, however, won the bronze medal series, 2–0, against TPS.
 The 1980–81 season proved to be a breakthrough for Ruotsalainen.
 Kärpät made the finals against Tappara, coming from behind in the fifth and decisive game, winning the game 5–2.
 After his first Championship in SM-liiga, Ruotsalainen headed to National Hockey League (NHL).

 Ruotsalainen was signed by the New York Rangers of the NHL in 1981.
 During his debut season, he scored 56 points in 78 games.
 Initially paired on defense with Barry Beck, Ruotsalainen was eventually moved to forward.
 Coach Herb Brooks said Ruotsalainen was the best skater in NHL.
 Ruotsalainen's fluid skating helped him compensate for his lack of size.
 Ruotsalainen had his NHL-career high in points during the 1984–85 NHL season, leading the Rangers in scoring with 73 points in 80 games.
 Ruotsalainen played in the 1986 NHL All-Star game.
+Unhappy with Rangers' head coach Ted Sator's less fluid North American style of play, Ruotsalainen was one of three players who left the team.

 Ruotsalainen's contract expired after the conclusion of the 1985–86 NHL season, and he accepted an offer from SC Bern of the Swiss Nationalliga A. Ruotsalainen played in 35 games and scored 53 points for SC Bern before returning to the NHL.

-Ruotsalainen was signed by the Edmonton Oilers for the remainder of the 1986–87 NHL season and was given a spot on Defense.
+Ruotsalainen was signed by the Edmonton Oilers for the remainder of the 1986–87 NHL season and was given a spot on defense.
 The Oilers went on to win the Stanley Cup at the end of the season, and Ruotsalainen's name was added to the Cup for the first time.